ptseng/OpenWeather/Readme.md

 5. Allows user to switch temperature units between Celsius and Fahrenheit.
 6. Every time the app enters the background and becomes active again, weather data will be refreshed.

+## Automated Testing

+### UI Testing
+1. Test for correct navigation bar title.
+2. Test for existence of city name.
+3. Test for existence of weather description.
+4. Test for proper operation of Celsius/Fahrenheit segmented control.

+### Unit Testing
+1. Test for generation of weather query url for a given location.
+2. Test for serialization of response JSON from OpenWeatherMap API to a model object.
+3. Test for conversion of Kelvin double value to formatted temperature display string in celsius or fahrenheit.
+4. Test for mapping from OpenWeatherMap API icon name to local icon image name.

 ## Tests

 ### On First Launch